MihailZhelyazkov/GIT-AND-GITHUB---EXERCISES/README.md

 # GIT-AND-GITHUB---EXERCISES
-This is my repo for homework.
+This is my repo for homework..
 Hello , i'm here to break your life.
 Hello , this is my conflict.